All Episodes

 Let's see here.

-A woman from Massachusetts has filed a lawsuit against FedEx, alleging that the company erroneously delivered a package containing seven pounds of marijuana to her address, and subsequently provided her address to the intended recipients who later arrived at her residence.
+A woman from Massachusetts has filed a lawsuit against FedEx, alleging that the company erroneously delivered a package containing seven pounds of marijuana to her address and subsequently provided her address to the intended recipients who later arrived at her residence.

 Now this happens all the time.

-People using whatever, dark web will buy things, whatever, and send it to a neighbor's address, and they'll watch and see when it gets dropped off and they'll go and grab it.
+People using whatever, dark web, will buy things, whatever, and send it to a neighbor's address, and they'll watch and see when it gets dropped off and they'll go and grab it.

-But this is different.
+But this, this is different.

-So Mary Angela Tobin, a resident of Plymouth, stated in the lawsuit submitted on February twelfth that by revealing her address, FedEx breached state privacy regulations and jeopardized the safety of herself and her children.
+So Mary Angela Tobin, a resident of Plymouth, stated in the lawsuit submitted on February 12th that by revealing her address, FedEx breached state privacy regulations and jeopardized the safety of herself and her children.

 Quote, I feel as though the safety of my daughters and myself has been compromised, complicating our situation.